 - 23% of UK employees are currently looking for a new job

 - Disengaged employees are four times more likely to leave their jobs

 - UK turnover rates is expected to rise by 14.6% - 18%

 High levels of employee turnover raise recruitment and training costs, demanding managerial and HR time.

 A disengaged workforce incurs immense financial costs to a business.

 It is estimated that disengaged employees are costing the UK economy £340 billion every year in recruitment costs, sick days, productivity, creativity and innovation.

 With Flowtrace Analytics you can improve your strategy and culture alignment, make faster data-driven decisions and benefit from highly motivated and engaged teams.

 Our client research shows, organizations who have higher than average strategy and culture alignment, productivity and cross-functional collaboration, maintained an 89% talent retention rate (based on voluntary turnover) throughout the pandemic, compared to the market average (UK, Europe and US combined) which averages 71%.

-Schedule a demo today and find out how we can help your organization achieve better business outcomes.
+Schedule a demo today or view our plans and find out how we can help your organization achieve better business outcomes.